-On June 19, 2006, the Carolina Hurricanes beat the Edmonton Oilers 3-1, in Game 7 of the Stanley Cup Final, to win the first NHL championship in franchise history.
-The team, known as the New England Whalers at the time, won the World Hockey League championship in 1973.
+On June 19, 2006, the Carolina Hurricanes beat the Edmonton Oilers 3-1 in Game 7 of the Stanley Cup Final to win the first NHL championship in franchise history.
+The team, known as the New England Whalers at the time, won the World Hockey Association (WHA) championship in 1973.

 Hurricanes’ captain and current head coach, Rod Brind’Amour, received the Stanley Cup from commissioner Gary Bettman after playing in 1,187 regular-season games without a championship.
-The Conn Smythe Trophy went to first-year goaltender Cam Ward, who went 15-8 with a 2.14 goals-against average and a .920 save percentage during the playoffs.
-He was just the fourth rookie to ever take home the award.
+The Conn Smythe Trophy went to first-year goaltender Cam Ward, who went 15-8 with a 2.14 goals-against average (GAA) and a .920 save percentage (SV%) during the playoffs.
+He was just the fourth rookie ever to take home the award.

 Blackhawks Even the Series

-The Chicago Blackhawks beat the Boston Bruins 6-5 in overtime, on June 19, 2013, in Game 4 of the Stanley Cup Final.
-The victory evened the series a 2-2 as it shifted back to the Windy City for the fifth game.
+The Chicago Blackhawks beat the Boston Bruins 6-5 in overtime on June 19, 2013, in Game 4 of the Stanley Cup Final.
+The victory evened the series a 2-2 as it shifted back to the Windy City for Game 5.

 Things got crazy in the middle frame as the two teams combined for five goals.
 Jonathan Toews and Patrick Kane scored about two minutes apart to give the Blackhawks a 3-1 lead.